Attorney John Lemieux has been practicing law since 1980.

 At our firm, we exclusively practice mediation as an alternative dispute resolution method that avoids the need for expensive, protracted, and distressing courtroom intervention.
 Our firm focuses on mediation as the preferred way to forge family agreements through mutually beneficial cooperation instead of escalated conflict.

 Turn to a highly experienced Portland, ME family law lawyer for assistance with your case.
-Request a free 30-minute consultation by contacting the Law Office of John Lemieux via email or at (207) 709-0346.
+Request a free 15-minute initial consultation to see if our mediation services are for you by contacting the Law Office of John Lemieux via email or at (207) 709-0346.

 Family Law Issues in Maine